Privacy Policy

 10. Storage, security, and retention

 We take reasonable steps to protect personal information from misuse, interference, loss, unauthorised access, modification, or disclosure.
-Measures may include access controls, account security practices, secure storage, and limiting access to those who need it.
+These steps include:

 You may request access to the personal information we hold about you and request corrections if it is inaccurate, out of date, incomplete, irrelevant, or misleading.